 3. The Treasurer office shall be 3 years.

 4. Member at Large offices shall be 2 years, elected on a staggered basis.

 5. Student Member office shall be 2 years length

-3. Nominations must be received thirty days prior to the next General Meeting of Council.
+3. Nominations must be received thirty days prior to the next Annual General Meeting of Council.

 4. In the event of there being more than one candidate for the office of President Elect, Secretary, Treasurer, Member at Large or student member, the current Secretary shall obtain election statements for each of the candidates, and shall conduct an election.